metapolator/metapolator/outline-import.md

 ## FromUFO to Metapolator and MetaPost

 In Metapolator we aren't going to describe our curves using CurveTo commands.
-Instead we are going to use a curve type defined by John Hobby, we are calling these curves "Hobby's Curve".
-These curves can be calculated from cubic curves and even more important, we can use hobby's curves to draw cubics again.
-Hobby's curves don't use the two control points of cubics to define the curve, instead, they use two angles and two "tension" parameters, which allows us to define curves in a more semantic way.
-An even more striking point for Hobby's curves is, that via the tension parameter a "most pleasing curve" can be defined, which gives us a very smooth transition between points.
+Instead we are going to use a curve type defined by John Hobby, "Hobby splines".
+These curves can be calculated from cubic curves and even more important, we can convert them back to cubics.
+Hobby splines don't use the two control points of cubics to define the curve; instead, they use two angles and two "tension" parameters, which allows us to define curves in a more semantic way.
+An even more striking point is that via the tension parameter a "most pleasing curve" can be defined, which gives us a very smooth transition between points.
 (is this correct)?

-What we will to extract from our UFOs is the data of a "stroke", defined by hobby's curves.
+What we want to extract from our UFOs is the data of a "stroke", defined by Hobby splines.

 ### The Stroke